DhruvalPtl/DhruvalPtl/README.md

 # Hi there! 👋

-I'm Dhruval,  .
+I'm Dhruval Patel,  .
 Welcome to my GitHub profile!

 ## About Me